Morikko/sync-tab-groups/README.md

 # Sync Tab Groups

 Sync Tab Groups is an easy way to manage all your tabs.
 You organize them depending on a topic by group.
-Groups can be closed and reopend without caring about your session.
-Moreover, you can esily search, active, move, save and remove your groups and tabs.
+Groups can be closed and reopened without caring about your session.
+Moreover, you can easily search, active, move, save and remove your groups and tabs.

 Check the [website](https://morikko.github.io/synctabgroups/) for more information (video, explanations, guides...)